 When you have your initial consultation appointment with one of the oral surgeons at Avon Oral, Facial and Dental Implant Surgery, your doctor will perform a complete oral examination, review your health history, and create a customized treatment plan based on your unique oral health issues.
 We use the latest in state-of-the-art diagnostic tools such as instant digital X-rays and innovative Cone Beam technology that provides a digital tomographic 3D view of your oral and facial anatomy for a full 360-degree view of the tooth and all surrounding areas.
 The 3D Cone Beam scanner provides nearly limitless views of the teeth while using less radiation than traditional medical CT, technology, and it is fast, simple and painless.
 On the day of your consultation, you will be provided with pre- and post-operative instructions.
 For a smooth recovery and to reduce the risk of complications, it is important that you review these instructions carefully.

 Before the surgery, you will be administered a local or IV anesthetic — oral and maxillofacial surgeons such as Drs.
-Lieblich, Fletcher, and Gill are highly trained in the administration of anesthesia and sedation.
+Lieblich, Fletcher, Gill, and Ambrogio are highly trained in the administration of anesthesia and sedation.
 We encourage you to review our Anesthesia Options page, so you can discuss your preferences with the doctor during your consultation.
 Once your chosen anesthesia has taken effect, your oral surgeon will place the post/screw of the dental implant into your jaw bone.
 Your exact treatment plan will depend on the number of implants being placed, whether you have bone loss (resorption) and need a bone graft procedure for your implant to be successful, and if you will require an extraction of the tooth that will be replaced.
 Your oral surgeon and your dentist will work as a team to complete the process of receiving your dental implant.
 The entire dental implant process at Avon Oral, Facial and Dental Implant Surgery will generally involve two or three visits to the office over a few weeks or months.

 Usually, the process goes as follows: